French small group conversation

 What is the course about?

 This course will help you to develop and consolidate your speaking skills with a small group of learners (8 students maximum per course).
 Ideal if you are already attending another course.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 What will we cover?

-The topics will be decided by you and the tutor according to your interests.
+The topics will be decided by the students and the tutor according to the students' shared interests.